spatialthoughts/courses/code/python_foundation/03_string_operations.md

-## Exercise

-Use the string slicing to print the last 5 characters of a string.

 ## Escaping characters

 Certain characters are special since they are by Python language itself.
 For example, the quote character **'** is used to define a string.
 What do you do if your string contains a quote character?